maryamkhanjadoon/Transport_Management_System/README.md

     It facilitates efficient route planning, vehicle and driver management, real-time tracking, and delivery scheduling.
 The system aims to reduce operational costs, improve delivery timelines, and enhance overall logistics visibility, making transport operations more reliable and data-driven.

+Each nad Every group member of our group has submitted all the required documents including use case diagram, fully dressed use case, communication diagram and class diagram